Ansubha2004/Credit-card-form/README.md

 # Interactive Credit Card

-The contact form page is desktop responsive.
+The contact form page is desktop and mobile responsive.
 <br><br>
 Developed by Ansubha Dhar
 <br>